Starting the conversation with your care team

 How long will I take OGSIVEO?

-Take OGSIVEO as long as your doctor tells you to stay on treatment.
-In general, you will keep taking OGSIVEO unless your tumor progresses (grows) or you have troublesome side effects that cannot be managed, as determined with your doctor.
+Talk to your doctors about how long you might take OGSIVEO.
+In general, you will keep taking OGSIVEO unless your tumor grows (progresses), your symptoms worsen, or you have troublesome side effects that cannot be managed, as determined with your doctor.

-During the clinical trial, people took OGSIVEO for a time period ranging from less than 1 month to over 2.5 years.
-Some people even continued or started taking OGSIVEO during the study extension period.
+During the clinical trial, people took OGSIVEO for a time period ranging from less than 1 month to over 2.5 years.2

 How do I store OGSIVEO?